cantikapf/international-relations-study-guide/chapters/chapter7.md

 Realism makes the following key assumptions about international relations:

-- States are the principal actors in international affairs.
+- **States are the principal actors in international affairs**.
 Realism views states as unitary, geographically defined entities that make rational decisions to maximize their security and power.
 States are the most important units in the global arena.
-- The international system is anarchic, lacking any overarching authority.
+- **The international system is anarchic, lacking any overarching authority**.
 Without a world government, states must ultimately rely on themselves to ensure their continued survival and interests.
 This creates an environment of self-help and uncertainty.
-- States seek to maximize their power and influence relative to others.
+- **States seek to maximize their power and influence relative to others**.
 Power is a means to an end of security and survival.
 States build up military and economic power to leverage their position and interests internationally.
-- The distribution of power is a defining feature of international politics.
+- **The distribution of power is a defining feature of international politics**.
 Realism focuses on the balance of power between states and alliances as a determining factor in international outcomes.
 Power dynamics constrain and shape state behavior.
-- Morality and ideology have little influence in global affairs.
+- **Morality and ideology have little influence in global affairs**.
 Realism maintains that states make foreign policy decisions based on calculations of power and self-interest, not ethical standards.
 Moral principles do not override strategic considerations.
-- Human nature is egoistic and power-driven.
+- **Human nature is egoistic and power-driven**.
 Realism has a pessimistic view of human nature, seeing it as inherently competitive and conflictual especially in international anarchy.
 This shapes how states interact.

 ## Expanding on Principles of Realism